WillKoehrsen/Data-Analysis/stocker/readme.md

 this to determine if the stock price is related to certain search terms or if the changepoints coincide with particular searches.

-### Find the best chnagepoint prior scale graphically
+### Find the best changepoint prior scale graphically

 `Stocker.changepoint_prior_analysis(changepoint_priors=[0.001, 0.05, 0.1, 0.2],
 olors=['b', 'r', 'grey', 'gold'])`